FavourDaniel/devopsfetch/README.md

 # DevopsFetch

-Devopsfetch is a command line too that collects and displays system information, including active ports, user logins, Nginx configurations, Docker images, and container statuses.
+Devopsfetch is a command line tool that collects and displays system information, including active ports, user logins, Nginx configurations, Docker images, and container statuses.

 ## Features
 - Ports: DevOpsfetch displays all active ports and associated services.
 It also provides detailed information about specific ports.